- Trading for Beginners

 Stock prices are only calculated when a company decided to go public and makes its initial public offering.
 The company will primarily pay an investment bank that makes use of complex valuation techniques that determine the results of how many shares will be offered and at what exact price.

-As a company’s total value is its Market Capitalization that is represented by its Stock Price once the company goes public this is published on the stock markets.
+As a company’s total value is its Market Capitalisation that is represented by its Stock Price once the company goes public, this is published on the stock markets.
 Market capital is equal to the stock price, but multiplied by the actual number of shares.
-E.g.: If a company’s value is estimated at $100 million it may issue 10 million shares at $10 per share.
+E.g.: If a company’s value is estimated at $100 million, it may issue 10 million shares at $10 per share.

-Why CFD Stocks Trading is so much easier
+Why CFD Stocks Trading Beats Investing in Stocks

 Making a profit in a bearish market